PlayGotm/docs/src/docs/lobby.md

 ```

 You have now joined the lobby and are able to communicate with other peers in it.
-If your game uses networked multiplayer, you are now ready to connect to the [GotmUser.address](/docs/api-reference#gotmuser-address) of [GotmLobby.host](/docs/api-reference#gotmlobby-host).
+If your game uses networked multiplayer, you are now ready to connect to the `GotmUser.address` of `GotmLobby.host`.
 Here is an example using NetworkedMultiplayerENet.

 ###### Create client